vas3k/pepic/README.md

   max_upload_size: "500M"
 ```

-2. Build and run production Docker
+2. Build and run production version of the Docker container

 Don't forget to mount upload volume to store files on host (or you can lose those files when the container is killed).